magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_understanding-vinaya.md

 teach others are not yet ripe, they don’t really understand.
 In a short time they give up and it falls apart.
 It just brings trouble.

-So we must study somewhat, look at the ,[^13] what does it say?
+So we must study somewhat, look at the *Navakovāda*,[^13] what does it say?
 Study it, memorize it, until you understand.
 From time to time ask your teacher concerning the finer points, he will explain them.
 Study like this until you really understand the Vinaya.

 [^1]: This refers to the Venerable Ajahn’s early years in the monkhood,
     before he had begun to practise in earnest.

-[^2]: The second offence, deals with touching a woman with lustful
+[^2]: The second *saṅghādisesa* offence, deals with touching a woman
-    intentions.
+    with lustful intentions.

-[^3]: Referring to offence No. 36, for eating food outside of the
+[^3]: Referring to *pācittiya* offence No. 36, for eating food outside
-    allowed time, which is from dawn until noon.
+    of the allowed time, which is from dawn until noon.

-[^4]: , offences of ‘wrongdoing’, the lightest class of offences in the
+[^4]: *Dukkaṭa*, offences of ‘wrongdoing’, the lightest class of
-    Vinaya, of which there are a great number; – offences of defeat, of which there are four, are the most serious, involving expulsion from the Bhikkhu Saṅgha.
+    offences in the Vinaya, of which there are a great number;
+    *pārājika* – offences of defeat, of which there are four, are the most serious, involving expulsion from the Bhikkhu Saṅgha.

 [^5]: Venerable Ajahn Mun Bhūridatto, probably the most renowned and
     highly respected meditation master from the forest tradition in